noahehall/theBookOfNoah/0current/languages/shell/bash.md

     - do not import functions from the environment
     - ignore values in BASHOPTS, CDPATH, GLOBIGNORE, and SHELLOPTS

+### concepts

+- how bash reads scripts
+  - one line at a time
+  - parses each line completely before executing any of the cmds on that line
+    - you cannot define an alias ad use it on the same line
+    - cmds that affect script parsing should be placed before the lines they affect
+- how bash reads functions
+  - functions are parsed all at once
+    - options enabled in one function are thus enabled in all functions
+    - thus dont enable/disable options within functions, but at the very top of scripts

 ### files and directories

 - `/bin/sh` usually a link to bash
+- `/dev/fd`
 - `/etc/passwd` the user database (except on networked systems)
 - `/etc/profile`
 - `~/.bash_logout` read when an interactive shell exits, or `exit` builtin cmd (non-interactive shells)